Puffco Peak Background

 The Puffco Peak is part of a new category of extract vaporizers called—for now—handheld dab rigs.
 They are like e-nails but are more convenient and easier to use, plus, as suggested by the name, you can hold them in one hand while you vape.
 So, they give you the vaping intensity of e-nails combined with the ease of use of vape pens, though they clearly don’t offer the portability of the latter.

 Most are small enough to be held in one hand and passed around, but you won’t be putting them in your pocket, though they can fit in a backpack or a really large purse.
-The Peak was the first out in a category that now includes, the Focus V Carta, the Loto Labs Legend, and the Dr Dabber Switch, though the latter is closer to an e-nail in construction.
+The Peak was the first out in a category that now includes, the Focus V Carta, and the Dr Dabber Switch, though the latter is closer to an e-nail in construction.
 So, it’s the first, but is it the best?
 This is where you find out.

 Kit and Accessories